Jani Buriro

-Jani Buriro (also known as Khery Jo Goth) (ڄاڃي ٻرڙو) is a village of Taluka Kot Diji, Khairpur District, Sindh.
-Village situates at 12 km on Main Highway from Khairpur to Karachi, Pakistan.
+Jani Buriro (also known as Khery Jo Goth) (ڄاڃي ٻرڙو) is a village of Taluka Kot Diji, Khairpur District, Sindh, Pakistan.
+The village is situated at 12 km on the Main Highway from Khairpur to Karachi.

 History

-There are no official record available about the history of this village.
+No official record is available about the history of this village.
 Information in this article is collected from the local sources.
 According to informants the village is about four hundred years old.
-Khair Mohammad Buriro was the first settler wo came from Kalati and got settled at this place.
+Khair Mohammad Buriro was the first settler who came from Kalati and settled at this place.
 At that time the majority Hindus migrated to this village from surrounding villages, Kandhra and Babarloi.
-The village was called Khairay-jo-Goth (خيري جو ڳوٺ) or Khairo Buriro by the name of its founder Khair Mohammad.
-The other people who came to settle in this Village were syeds and Abro.
+The village was called Khairay-jo-Goth (خيري جو ڳوٺ) or Khairo Buriro after its founder Khair Mohammad.
+The other people who came to settle in this village were Syeds and Abro.

 Oral traditions confirm that the village was under the control of Talpur Mirs who were rulers of Khairpur.
 They were rulers of the state and persecuted the people of the village without any specific reason.
 They kept the villagers in dungeons for many months and set them free at their special occasions like marriages and gathering with Nawabs.
 These acts carried out by Mirs are locally called "Shers" (the Lions).
 Mirs used to get their acts done by their Khalifas (Assistants), special servants.

 In those days a person of this village Named Jani Buriro who was born in 1830 AD was the special servant of Mirs.
 He being near and dear to the Mirs was promoted as a Wadero (The Lead Man) of the village.
 Hence he got the popularity even in the other villages, which were at the distance from his own.
 Then, the Khairay-jo-Goth was renamed as Jani Buriro by the name of Jani.

 In those days, due to shortage of water and absence of irrigation system the crops were being grown at very small scales.
 The wells were the main sources of irrigation and for drinking water.
 The water was given to the lands through the help of "Aits Nar" (a large water wheel worked by a pair of bullocks or one camel).
 In accordance with the availability of water, they could grow wheat, millet and grass for their cattle.
 At that time villagers grew the wheat at the subsistence level and used it at special occasions like marriages and funerals.
 Small water channels running from the wells to the field were the only source of irrigation prior to canal irrigation system introduced by the British in 1937.

 After the departure of Hindus in the partition of sub-continent (1947), their properties were occupied by Buriro people living in this village.
 People from Abro social group also left for their lands.
 They were landless families.
 So when they got their land they settled there.
 More-over, in 1949 a large number of Buriro people came from near areas and settled there.